firecracker-microvm/firecracker/docs/jailer.md

 - If the `--secomp-level` flag is set to `1`, sets up a list of seccomp filters, white listing the minimum set of system calls that Firecracker requires to function.
+- If the `--seccomp-level` flag is set to `2`, sets up advanced seccomp filtering.
+The default action for a syscall is to send `SIGSYS`, unless there is an added rule white listing respective syscall with the given set of arguments.
+The added rules are the minimum set that Firecracker requires to function.
 - Otherwise if `--seccomp-level` flag is not set or is set to `0`, does not use seccomp filtering.
 - Validate **all provided paths** and the VM `id`.